Solidarity Housing Frequently Asked Questions

 The Canadian Mortgage and Housing Corporation conceptualizes affordable housing is as a ‘continuum’:

 We know that $2700 for two bedrooms is not affordable for the communities we’re part of, but a single definition of ‘affordable’ might not be very useful.
 What counts as ‘affordable’ will depend on the specific situation, house, background, community, values, priorities, habits, and supports available to residents.
-Rather than coming up with a universal definition of affordable, we hope to support conversations among homeowners and residents about what it takes to live a stable, thriving life.
+Rather than coming up with a universal definition of affordability, we hope to support conversations among homeowners and residents about what it takes to live a stable, thriving life.
 This means homeowners assessing what they need in terms of monthly payments, and prospective residents assessing what they can afford to pay.

 How can I be involved?